rpires71/milestone2/README.md

 To enable stakeholders to reach consensus on functionality and structure before the stage of refined design and implementation, wireframes represent an essential step in the **pre-production phase** of design and development.

-Showcasing wireframes in my portfolio project is a recognised professional practice which emphasises a systematic, user-focused process.
+Showcasing wireframes in my milestone 2 project - **Holiday Destination Finder** - is a recognised professional practice which emphasises a systematic, user-focused process.
 Wireframes serve as the initial conceptual blueprint stage of the project before coding and visual styling begin.
 During the design and development phase of a project, wireframes are a crucial element which fulfils several significant functions such as:

 ### Design Rationale and Planning